 - Can it withstand the Vermont humidity and messy conditions of a summer camp?

 After talking on the phone with Vaniman, my worries were put to rest.
 Their helpful team gave me full instructions on the unit and how truly simple it is.

 This simplicity, they said, not only made it easy to use, but also to maintain.
 Wear parts were designed to be easily and inexpensively replaced, and controls were intuitive to the user.

 I also learned that while David’s ability and results were extraordinary, the blaster could be used with stencils to allow for easy use.
 A week later I was setting up a Problast 2 and an AbrasiveVac in Vermont.

 Setup was easy.
 All I had to do was fill the tanks with abrasive — one tank with smaller abrasive and one with larger to allow for some variation in glass etching.

 Using the white 2-1/2” hose, I connected the blaster to Vaniman’s Accumulator.
 As we found out, this collects media before it can make it to the vacuum, saving on filters.
 After connecting the blaster to an air compressor using some fittings found at the local hardware store (Vaniman’s blog on air connection was very helpful), I flipped the light switch and was ready to go.

 Time to start glass etching

-We love this addition to our Arts and Crafts arsenal and are excited to continue to experiment.
-Thanks Vaniman for your assistance and helping us think outside the box!
+We love this addition to our Arts and Crafts arsenal, and are excited to continue to experiment.
+Thanks to Vaniman for your assistance and helping us think outside the box!